 Our future success and competitive position depend in part upon our ability to obtain and maintain proprietary technology used in our principal product families.
 We rely, in part, on patent, trade secret and trademark law to protect that technology.
 We routinely enter into confidentiality agreements with our employees.
 However, there can be no assurance that these agreements will not be breached, that we will have adequate remedies for any breach or that our confidential and proprietary information and technology will not be independently developed by or become otherwise known to third parties.
 We have obtained a number of patents relating to our products and have filed applications for additional patents.
 We cannot assure you that any of our pending patent applications will be approved, that we will develop additional proprietary technology that is patentable, that any patents owned by or issued to us will provide us with competitive advantages or that these patents will not be challenged by third parties.
 Patent filings by third parties, whether made before or after the date of our filings, could render our intellectual property less valuable.
-Competitors may misappropriate our intellectual property, our competitiveness in international markets could be significantly impaired, which would limit our growth and future revenue.
+Competitors may misappropriate our intellectual property, and disputes as to ownership of intellectual property may arise.
+In addition, if we do not obtain sufficient international protection for our intellectual property, our competitiveness in international markets could be significantly impaired, which would limit our growth and future revenue.
 Furthermore, there can be no assurance that third parties will not design around our patents.